April 10, 2020

-Through the experience of creating the first and second editions of the Puzzle Dunny, Locknesters worked through some of the production growing pains and further improved their processes and production capabilities with feedback from Kidrobot collectors.
+Through the experience of creating the first and second editions of the Puzzle Dunny, Locknesters worked through some of the production growing pains and further improved their processes with feedback from Kidrobot collectors.
 Additionally, as more eyes came to see their incredible design, Locknesters began getting larger orders from home decor retailers for the signature BEAR allowing them to increase their production capabilities and add more team members.

 On April 10th, 2020, Kidrobot.com debuted the 3rd edition of the Puzzle Dunny as a pre-order with an expected delivery of May 2020.
 You can pre-order the 8″ Puzzle Dunny, No.3 on Kidrobot.com, limited to 300 pieces total (while they last).

 Each of the Puzzle Dunny editions is designed to interlock with the other editions allowing you to create new camo-style creations by combining the puzzle pieces from past and future Puzzle Dunnys together.

 The interchangeable pieces of the Puzzle Dunny only scratch the surface of why these collectible figures are special.
 As Fleet Hower, owner and creative force behind Locknesters explains – it’s the blending of new and old-world technologies that make the creation of these art figures truly magical.